z3ttee/soundcore/apps/api/README.md

 Other prerequisites will be installed and configured by running `install.sh`.

 ## Architecture
-The overall service consists of two types of applications.
-One is the ``REST-API`` (API) and the other one is the ``indexing-service`` (Indexer).
-The API is used for the front end to communicate with the service.
-Whereas the Indexer's responsibility is to scan mounted directories for new files to be added to the library.
+This project contains some kind of microservice architecture.
+You may have noticed that for the backend, there are two types of applications: Rest API and a Satellite Node.
+Satellite Nodes are applications that's only focus is processing and serving audio files and artwork images.
+All applications rely on REDIS under the hood to communicate their online status and network information, so that the main API has info on where to serve audio files and images from.

+## Network Configuration
+TODO: Bind Address, SSL

 ## Meilisearch installation
 ```